jphall663/GWU_data_mining/README.md

 ###### DNSC 6290 ("Machine Learning")

-* **In-class Participation**: As this will be a 6 week, workshop-based course, student attendance and participation in class is expected.
+* **In class Participation**: As this will be a 6 week, workshop based course, student attendance and participation in class is expected.

-* **Kaggle Performance**: Lecture materials and hands-on workshop materials will be geared toward application to the [Kaggle](https://www.kaggle.com) [Advanced Regression](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) and [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) contests.
+* **Kaggle Performance**: Lecture materials and hands on workshop materials will be geared toward application to the [Kaggle](https://www.kaggle.com) [Advanced Regression](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) and [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) contests.
 Students are expected to participate in these contests as individuals or in groups and to do reasonably well.

 * **Public Github Contributions**: Students are expected to write code and generate other artifacts (i.e. notebooks, visualizations, markdown) and to store them in a publicly accessible GitHub repository (or other public location, i.e. personal website).

 * **Grading Weights**
-  * In-class participation: 1/3
+  * In class participation: 1/3
   * Kaggle Performance: 1/3
   * Public Github Contributions: 1/3